-‘Sweet Home Alabama’ Sequel: Josh Lucas Says He’s Reached out To Reese Witherspoon About Another Movie
+‘Sweet Home Alabama’ Sequel: Josh Lucas Says He’s Reached Out To Reese Witherspoon About Another Movie

 Sweet Home Alabama may be getting a sequel.
 The film, which is beloved by fans, starred Reese Witherspoon, Josh Lucas, and Patrick Dempsey.
 Now it could be coming back for more in the future.

-According to a July 17 report by People Magazine, Actor Josh Lucas recently appeared on The Talk and opened up about the movie, revealing that he would definitely be interested in a Sweet Home Alabama sequel.
+According to a July 17 report by People Magazine, actor Josh Lucas recently appeared on The Talk and opened up about the movie, revealing that he would definitely be interested in a Sweet Home Alabama sequel.

 “I would do it in a second.
 I think it would be so fascinating and obviously I don’t know where it would go, but I think it would be so fascinating to see where these two characters and the children and where everyone ended up.
 Are they still together?
 Are they divorced?
 Do they want to be back together?
 I mean, there’s so many different ideas that I think, you know, we all know life is long and complex and they had an interesting relationship to begin with, the two characters.
 I mean, the fact that they were together from when they were children, I would love to see what’s going on 20 years later,” Lucas stated on the show.

-Josh Lucas reveals that he has even reached out to his co-star, Reese Witherspoon to gauge her interest in returning to their former characters.
+Josh Lucas reveals that he has even reached out to his co-star, Reese Witherspoon, to gauge her interest in returning to their former characters.

 “I’ve even reached out to Reese, and I know Reese has said as well — it’s an iconic film.
 I would love it because I would love to see where these characters ended up or where they are at this point in their lives.”